ThibaultFillion/strengths/documentation/engines.rst

 What is a simulation engine
 ---------------------------

-a simulation engine is a class that represent a simulation algorithm.
+A simulation engine is a class that represent a reaction-diffusion simulation algorithm.
-The RDSimulationEngineBase base class define an abstract common interface for simulation algorithms, and any engine can be seen as a particular implementation of the RDSimulationEngineBase class.
+The *RDEngineBase* base class define an abstract common interface for simulation algorithms, and any engine can be seen as a particular implementation of the RDSimulationEngineBase class.
-Using an engine to perform a simulation requires respect some sequence of events (see the engine flow chart).
+Using an engine to perform a simulation requires respect to some sequence of events (see the engine flow chart below).

 .. image:: engine_chart.png
   :align: center

-* first, the engine is initialized from a simulation script (a RDScript object) by calling engine.setup.
+* First, the engine is initialized from a simulation script (a RDScript object) by calling engine.setup.
 This is the step where the simulation algorithm builds its internal state.
   This is also at this stage that the system is sampled at t=0 is required.
-* next come the simulation loop.
+* Next come the simulation loop.
 This is the stage during which the system evolution is actually simulated. iterations of the simulation algorithm are executed by calling either engine.run(dt), engine.iterate() or engine.iterate_n(n).
-  All those functions ultimately do the same thing, the difference being that
+  All those functions ultimately do the same thing, the difference being that:

   * iterate() run a single iteration
   * interate_n(n) run n iteration in a row
   * run(dt) run iterations for a period of (out-simulation) time dt.

-  the advantage of using iterate_n and run functions rather that iterate, in the case of engines relying on compiled dynamic libraries, is that they do fewer back and forth between python and the library.
+  The advantage of using iterate_n and run functions rather that iterate, in the case of engines relying on compiled dynamic libraries, is that they do fewer back and forth between python and the library.
   Those functions will return False or True depending on whether the simulation is complete or not.
 The completeness status of the simulation can also be consulted by calling the engine.is_complete() method, which will return true if the simulation is complete.